Penalty Points & Totting Up

 There are many examples of where you might be facing a disqualification from driving due to penalty points totting up.
 This could be a result of any combination of endorsements for offences such as speeding, traffic light contraventions and use of mobile phones while driving.

 This list of penalty points and codes will give you a full indication of the types of motoring offences which could add up to put you at risk of losing your licence.

 If you reach twelve penalty points on your licence, you will be facing a driving ban of at least six months.

 If you need to drive for your business, job or family, disqualification can be devastating.

 But we can argue your case and help keep you on the road.

 Save Your Driving Licence

-We have helped many motorists to save their licence and job and our success rate in these cases is very high.
+We have helped many drivers to save their licence and job, and our success rate in these cases is very high.
 That’s why we’re often recommended by other lawyers, both solicitors and barristers!
 We represent many people who drive for a living, like sales reps and professional drivers, because we win cases which other lawyers think are unwinnable.